 2) On the other hand, the SP500-CSRV Strategy is also perfect for experienced investors who wish to add a steady, consistently profitable component to a portion of their overall portfolio.
 Mating this conservative model with one of our more aggressive Equity Strategies in a 30% - 70% ratio can give you exceptional performance as well as a diversified safety net during tough times.

 By offering this easy-to-operate, low-turnover strategy at the nearly-give-away price of only $9 per month, we hope to introduce you to a world of investment performance that you'll never want to leave.
 After gaining experience with one our breakthrough investment strategies, we expect you will add several of our higher-profit models to your portfolio, you'll boast about us on social media, rate us highly on investment-related websites, and that you'll rave about ETFOptimize to your friends and family – the people who matter most in your life.

-In other words, by serving you well and dramatically improving your investing results,
+By serving you well and dramatically improving your investment results,

 we hope to make you one of our most enthusiastic advocates!